 Certified Information Security Specialists

 Prior to founding infotex in 2000 to serve community banks, Dan Hadaway led software development projects, e-commerce application development, and many network installation projects.
-His first experience in IT governance came in 1984, when a company he co-owned decided to design an enterprise resource planning (ERP) application.
+His first experience in IT governance came in 1984 when a company he co-owned decided to design an enterprise resource planning (ERP) application.
 He wrote his first Acceptable Use Policy in 1986, and after responding to his first major Information Security Incident in 1988, he conducted his first Information Technology risk assessment in 1989.
 He now works extensively with banks from 26 million to 14 billion on projects ranging from IT Audits to Incident Response to Policy Development.
 His primary strength is the use of risk management fundamentals to help banks determine where they need to be on the compliance spectrum.
 Dan speaks regularly at various conferences, workshops, and webinars.
-He has delivered talks for the Community Bankers Association of Illinois, the Indiana Bankers Association, and the Community Bankers Association of Ohio.
+He has delivered talks for the Community Bankers Association of Illinois, the Indiana Bankers Association, the Missouri Bankers’ Association, and the Community Bankers Association of Ohio.
 He has presented for various user group meetings including the Jack Henry User Group, EPCOR, the Indiana CPA Society, etc. His topics range in scope from BYOD to Authentication to Vendor Management.
-People who have seen Dan speak will say that he has an ability to help non-technical people understand technical issues.
-For topics he has delivered, check out this page.
-Though incomplete, it will illustrate Dan’s typical content.
+People who have seen Dan speak will say that he has the ability to help non-technical people understand technical issues.

-Mr. Hadaway facilitates the annual Indiana Bankers Association IT Security and Risk Management Conference.
-He has been the facilitator of this conference since 2008, which grew in size from about 40 in 2008 to approximately over 80 attendees in 2012.
+Dan facilitates the annual Indiana Bankers Association Cybersecurity Conference and the Ohio Bankers’ League Technology Conference.
+He co-moderates the OBL’s IT Forum.
+He has been the facilitator of this conference since 2008, which grew in size from about 40 in 2008 to approximately over 120 attendees in 2018.
 Following the lead of the Education Director at the IBA, Dan worked closely with her and helped develop content, find and coach the speakers and panelists, drum up attendance, and moderate the actual event.

 Dan also writes regularly (primarily on his blog.)
 He has been published in Bank Notes, Hoosier Banker, the Ohio Record, the ABA’s Compliance Magazine, and several other trade magazines and websites.
 Dan also helped write the original CRISC manual for ISACA.